steverangel/SDTFE/README.md

 # SDTFE
-This code implements the method for computing a surface density field from particle data described in the paper, Parallel DTFE Surface Density Field Reconstruction, see author section for details.
+This code implements the method for computing a surface density field from particle data, as described in the paper: Parallel DTFE Surface Density Field Reconstruction, see author section for details.
 It was developed for computing gravitational lensing effects using the flat-sky approximation from N-body cosmological simulations.

 ## Getting Started